Matera

 Brindisi

-Brindisi, a historic port city, has been a gateway to the East for centuries.
-Its charming center, ancient landmarks, and vibrant waterfront reflect its rich heritage and maritime importance in Italy’s history.
+Brindisi, a historic port city on Puglia’s Adriatic coast, has served as a gateway to the East for centuries.
+Its picturesque old town, ancient landmarks, and lively waterfront reflect a rich maritime heritage that has shaped Italy’s history.

 Taranto